swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ## STAR Solo vs Cell Ranger

-If you are unable to use cellranger, an alternate version of the workflow use STAR solo (which uses a MIT liscence and can be configured to support different sequencing technologies)
+If you are unable to use cellranger, an alternate version of the workflow use STAR solo (which uses a MIT license and can be configured to support different sequencing technologies)

 * Your fastq files
-* Whitelist files: The list of expected barcodes in the kit - which varys by technology and chemistry.
+* Whitelist files: The list of expected barcodes in the kit - which varies by technology and chemistry.
 For 10X chromium data see here; https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-
 * Genome and matching annotation reference (see below).

 StarSOLO will require a genome sequence file (fasta format), and a .gtf or .gff file of the gene positions.
 Take care to ensure these are from the same genome version.
 A good source of suitable refernece/annotation pairs for a wide range of species is the [ensembl download index](https://asia.ensembl.org/info/data/ftp/index.html).
 For example, human reference data at ensembl v109: